horan-geeker/nana/README.md

 # nana

 ## Focus On User Authenticate & A lua framework for web API
-A middleware to resolve user authenticate, you can use this to login or register and use other language(Java PHP) to process other business logic
+It is a middleware to resolve user authenticate, you can use this to login or register user, and use other language(Java PHP) as downstream program to process other business logic at the same time.
-The entrance of this framework is bootstrap.lua, and you can write your routes in router.lua. if URL doesn't match any route, it will be processed by downstream program
+The entrance of this framework is bootstrap.lua, and you can write your routes in `router.lua`. if URL doesn't match any route, it will be processed by downstream program

 ## reference some PHP framework styles

 #### middleware
-Middleware can be used in router.lua and you can write middleware in middlewares directory, there is a demo as example_middleware.lua
+Middleware can be used in `router.lua` and you can write middleware in `middlewares` directory, there is a demo as `example_middleware.lua`

 #### service provider
 There are auth_service and route_service in `providers` directory.